 That’s all just the shredder itself.
 This doesn’t take into effect the additional costs of making sure you have proper retention methods for storing papers.
 All costs ad up over time, and in the end you’ll be out more by going it alone.

 So what exactly do we mean by “unsecured shredding”?
 What we are referring to here is the actual shred pattern itself.
 Most office shredders tend to shred papers into long, thin strips, which are easily reconstructed.
 Anybody with too much time on their hands and a degree of dedication could sift through the remains and rebuild each page, and then they have all the information you tried to destroy.
 The more expensive units can shred more securely but see back to our points on unforeseen expenses.
 Professional shredding reduces papers to fine confetti, making reconstruction completely impossible.

 Keeping up with all the privacy regulations you are under can be difficult, especially if you have an operation across multiple states.
 While you need to know this, a professional shredder can help you prove that you are staying in compliance.
 When you have shredded records with a professional, you will receive a certificate of destruction, an official document that proves you have completed your shredding.

 When you don’t meet compliance, or can not prove it, you will be in some trouble.
-A lose of trust with your client base is only the start if you have clients.
+A loss of trust with your client base is only the start if you have clients.
 Fines may be leveled against you for violating your compliance requirements.
-Should a data breech occur, and you have been found out, or be unable to prove, your shredding efforts, you’ll be facing massive damage that may takes years to recover from.
-Assuming you can recover from the damage to begin with.
+Should a data breach occur, and you have been found out, or be unable to prove, your shredding efforts, you’ll be facing massive damage that may takes years to recover from.
+Assuming you can recover from the damage, to begin with.